napari/napari/docs/naps/2-conda-based-packaging.md

 some packages might feature uninstallation scripts that wouldn't be executed or cleaned up.
 For this reason, Anaconda users are recommended to run `conda` itself to handle the update.

 Our preferred approach is to create a fresh environment for the new version of napari.
-This ensures that the previous actions in the environment (recorded in the history file, which has an effect on how the solver works, whether we like it or not) do not play a role in the update.
-The idea is that the `conda` client in the `base` environment creates a new `napari-X.Y.Z` environment next to the one corresponding to the old version.
-This old one can be kept around or removed after the update or if it hasn't been used after a given amount of time.
+The reasons are multiple:

+* Performance and solving complexity: `conda` keeps track of the actions performed in the environment in a `conda-meta/history` file.
+The contents of this file are parsed by the solver, which prioritizes the packaged listed there in the solves.
+For example: if you started your environment with `conda create -n something python=3.9 numpy=1.21`, `numpy` will be _soft-pinned_ during the lifetime of the environment.
+Soft-pinning means that the solver will try to respect that specific version (1.21) in every solve, unless the user asks for a different version explicitly (thus overriding the historic preference).
+For napari, this means that every plugin installation will be recorded in the history file, accumulating over time.
+If we compound this with `napari` updates, the problem gets larger with every new release.
+* Guarantee of success: updating an environment to the latest napari release might now work right away, specially if the user has installed plugins that have conflicting packaging metadata.
+Even if the installation succeeds, insufficient/incorrect metadata might result in the wrong packages being installed, rendering the napari installation non-operational!
+* Using several versions side-by-side: the multiple environments setup fits nicely in contexts where several napari versions (or even "flavors") are needed.

 Since we install plugins to the napari environments, we need to guarantee that the new version will be compatible with the installed plugins.
 To do so, we instruct `conda` to perform a _dry-run_